ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab09.md

 # First, create a lab09 repo

 Go to github.com and create a new repo called spis16-lab09-part1-Name-Name using Method 1.
-When creating the repo import the starter code from this git repo: https://github.com/ucsd-cse-spis-2017/lab09start
+When creating the repo import the starter file from this git repo: https://github.com/ucsd-cse-spis-2017/lab09starter

 Then use `git clone` to clone this into your `~/github` directory.